Victorian-Bioinformatics-Consortium/semiautocount/README.md

 ### Basic workflow

+1. Create a Semiautocount working directory based on a set of images.
+The images are segmented into cells. eg

+    semiac segment: mydir somewhere/*.png

-Setup a Semiautocount working directory with "semiac configure:", eg
+2. Configure the working directory with "semiac configure:", eg

     semiac configure: mydir labels: x=mis-segmentation d=debris w=white-blood-cell 0=uninfected 1=singlet 2=doublet

-Load some images into the directory and identify cells with "semiac segment:", eg

-  semiac segment: mydir somewhere/*.png

-Interactively label some of the cells
+3. Interactively label some of the cells with "semiac label:".
+This starts a local webserver which you can then interact with in your browser.

     semiac label: mydir

-"semiac label:" starts a local webserver which you can then interact with in your browser.
+4. Use machine learning to classify remaining cells with "semiac classify:".

+    semiac classify: mydir

+Repeat steps 3 and 4 until the classification is satisfactory.

 ## TODO

 "semiac import:" should also allow import from old semiac directories.